mcgrogan91/RCOEngagement/README.md

 ----
 ### **Support and Contact Details**

-Chat with us on Slack at codeforphilly.slack.com - '#rcos' channel
+Chat with us on Slack at codeforphilly.slack.com - '#myphilly' channel

 ----
 ### **Technologies Used**